 No. Your wedding party and close family members and friends reign supreme in this arena.
 And, assuming you’re having a traditional wedding of 100-200 guests, there are likely far more people invited to your wedding beyond those groups mentioned.
 So, you won’t invite every single person to your wedding shower that you invite to your wedding—and that’s OK.

-You shouldn’t feel bad about keeping your wedding shower intimate.
-In fact, many hosts choose to narrow down their list to only the nearest and dearest people in their life and, in the case of a joint shower, their partner’s life.
+You shouldn't feel bad about keeping your wedding shower intimate.
+In fact, the host or hostess may choose to narrow down their list to only the nearest and dearest people in their life and, in the case of a joint coed shower, their partner's life.
 Many of the popular games and wedding shower traditions wouldn’t lend well to a much larger guest list.
 The intimacy of a wedding shower allows that.

 To make the guest list more manageable and make it easier for guests to attend, many couples choose to have more than one wedding shower.
-Traditionally, the mother of the bride will host one wedding shower in the bride’s hometown and the mother of the groom will host another in his hometown.
+Traditionally, the mother of the bride's mom will host one wedding shower in the bride’s hometown and the mother of the groom will host another in his hometown.
 However, this is entirely up to you and your partner.
 You can have a joint bridal shower for both brides or a joint groom’s shower for two grooms.
-And, of course, co-ed wedding showers are also gaining popularity.
+And, of course, the concept of a coed shower has also been gaining popularity.